maxutility2011/ezLiveStreaming/README.md

 ![screenshot](diagrams/verify_new_channel.png)

 ## Step 10: Feed your live channel
-On your PC, open OBS studio to broadcast a live RTMP contribution stream.
-Go to the demo UI and copy the *rtmp_ingest_url*, e.g., "rtmp://54.91.250.183:1936/live/5ae4760f-49a0-41a9-979d-005fe9c32834".
-In OBS, click "Settings",
+On your PC, open OBS studio to broadcast a live RTMP stream that contributes to the worker service of ezLiveStreaming.
+Go to the demo UI and copy the *rtmp_ingest_url* (returned by api_server after creating your live channel in Step 9), e.g., "rtmp://54.91.250.183:1936/live/5ae4760f-49a0-41a9-979d-005fe9c32834".
+In OBS, click "Settings" then click "Stream", the following screen will show up.

 ![screenshot](diagrams/obs_stream_setting.png)

-Copy-paste the RTMP URL address, e.g., "rtmp://54.91.250.183:1936/live/" into the "Server" section, and the RTMP stream key, e.g., "5ae4760f-49a0-41a9-979d-005fe9c32834" into the "Stream Key" section.
+In the above screen, copy-paste the RTMP URL address, e.g., "rtmp://54.91.250.183:1936/live/" into the "Server" box, and the RTMP stream key, e.g., "5ae4760f-49a0-41a9-979d-005fe9c32834" into the "Stream Key" box.
 Click "OK" to save and apply the RTMP output settings.
-Then, click "Start Streaming" button to start live broadcasting to ezLiveStreaming.
+Then, click "Start Streaming" button in the main panel to start live broadcasting to ezLiveStreaming.
 If OBS returns no error, that means the live broadcasting is up and running.
+Otherwise, go back to Step 9 and verify if all the worker services are running.
+Failed OBS broadcasting has three possible causes,
+1. ffmpeg or Shaka packager fails to start in worker container.
+2. The TCP port (e.g., 1936) for RTMP ingest isn't open on the worker server.
+Please check your AWS EC2 security group for a list of open ports.
+A worker instance can run multiple concurrent live channels (limit to 15 channels in the code).
+Each channel is assigned its own port between 1935 and 1950.
+When a new channel is created, it is assigned the next higher port number, starting from 1935.
+When a channel stops, its port is reclaimed and returned to the available port pool.
+3. Also, check the hostname/ip_address in *rtmp_ingest_url*.
+Make sure it is a public IP.
+Ideally, the worker service queries a IP detection service, "api.ipify.org" for its own public IP and put the IP in *rtmp_ingest_url*.

+It is also possible that Step 9 does not succeed and the new channel is not even created.
+If that is the case, you will not see any server response in the demo UI when you run Step 9.
+Also, make sure you have successfully started the worker service in Step 8.
+If that is the case, run "docker ps" on the worker server to verify worker container is running.

 ## Step 11: Verify live channel output to S3
-Go to your AWS s3 console, click into your bucket, you will see a folder named as follows, "output_4f115985-f9be-4fea-9d0c-0421115715a1/".
-The string after "output_" is the live job id which should match the job id returned from the api_server in step 9.
-Click into the job media output folder, you will see media output as follow,
+Go to your AWS s3 console, click into your bucket, you will see a folder named like "output_4f115985-f9be-4fea-9d0c-0421115715a1/".
+The random string after "output_" is the live job id which should match the job id returned from the api_server in step 9.
+Click into the job media output folder, you will see media output like below,

 ![screenshot](diagrams/s3_output.png)

-For HLS, media output include m3u8 playlists and sub-folders that contains media segments. \br
+For HLS, media output include m3u8 playlists and sub-folders that contain media segments.

-However, if you don't see the job output folder in your bucket, that may indicate missing AWS access right.
+However, if you don't see the job output folder in your bucket, that most likely indicates missing AWS access right.
 Log into your worker container again as in step 9, run
 ```
 vi /home/streamer/log/worker_transcoder_4f115985-f9be-4fea-9d0c-0421115715a1.log
 ```
 to view the worker log.
-You may see S3 upload failure due to missing AWS access right.
+Remember to replace the random string in the log file name by the id of your live job.
+If you see S3 upload failure in the log, that means the worker service does not have write access to your S3 bucket.
+You may refer to Step 3 or use your own way to grant AWS access.
+Granting AWS access is out of scope of the development of ezLiveStreaming.

 ## Step 12: Playback
 The live channel playback URL can be found in the botton-right corner of the demo UI, e.g., "https://bzhang-test-bucket-public.s3.amazonaws.com/output_4f115985-f9be-4fea-9d0c-0421115715a1/master.m3u8".
 In the demo UI, I integrated Shaka player to play the live channel.
-After you started live broadcasting in step 10, wait about 10-15 seconds then click the "play" button in the UI.
-You will see playback starts.
+After you started live OBS broadcasting in step 10, wait about 10-15 seconds then click the "play" button in the UI, you will see playback starts.
+The 10 seconds wait time is for the transcoder to start up (initialize, generate the first 2-3 media segments then upload to S3 bucket).
 You can also use Shaka player's official demo page (https://shaka-player-demo.appspot.com/demo) to play your live channel.
 If you haven't enabled allow-cors (cross-origin) in S3, the playback could fail due to CORS errors.
 In that case, you can install **Moesif CORS** browser extension and enable CORS then click "play" button again.

+If you see the playback starts but has frequent player rebuffering, they could be caused by the following reasons,
+1. The Internet connection isn't good on the machine running OBS.
+The live RTMP contribution stream does not have a good amount of bandwidth to be delivered.
+2. The Internet connection isn't good on the machine running the video player.
+The live HLS/DASH stream does not have a good amount of bandwidth to be delivered.
+3. The machine running OBS does not have enough CPU power available to generate the live video stream.
+4. The worker server (running ffmpeg and Shaka packager) does not have enough CPU power to transcode.
+You can look at the worker log (Step 11) for clues.
+If ffmpeg cannot transcode as fast as the real speed of the live video, it will log the errors and the errors are dumped to the worker log.
+5. It can be also likely that you run too many live channels on the single worker server, or your live channels are configured with too many output renditions and/or the video transcoding settings are too high.
+Try to run fewer jobs (no more than 3 jobs on a c5.large instance), configure fewer output renditions for a job, or reduce video resolution, bitrate, frame rate, or use h.264 as the video codec instead of h.265.

 ![screenshot](diagrams/playback_nodrm.png)